Space Ace: Ports

 In 1991, Leland Corporation released a slightly updated version of Space Ace in the form of a conversion kit for the then recently released Dragon's Lair II: Time Warp.
 The updated version added more complicated moves (including diagonal moves), and dropped the easier skill levels, meaning only the "Ace" (difficult) level could be played.

 In 1993, Space Ace was released for the Philips CD-i (Compact Disc Interactive).
 It was later released on the Sega CD in 1994.

 Space Ace was also released for the Super NES by Absolute Entertainment in 1994 under the same name.
 Because a SNES cartridge has limited storage however, it ended up being a top-down perspective action game with levels based on the scenes from the original.
 In order to see the credits, the player must get an "Ace" rank on every level, meaning that they must have near-perfect accuracy and collect all the disks found throughout the game.
 However, some scenes from the original have been kept in video format albeit in low resolution.

+A port for the Sega Saturn was to be released in November 1995, but was cancelled for unknown reasons.

 The Dragon's Lair Deluxe Pack released by Digital Leisure in 1997 featured Space Ace along with both arcade Dragon's Lair games.
 They also released a version of Space Ace on DVD that could be played on most DVD players, although it lacked the skill level select of the arcade version, and also played somewhat differently (if the player made a mistake on the arcade version they simply picked up again roughly where they left off, whereas the DVD version made the player replay the entire scene from the beginning).

 DAPHNE, an emulator for laserdisc based games, can emulate both the original and 1991 versions.
 It requires the ROM files plus the original laserdisc to run.
 Alternatively, an MPEG-2 video stream and Ogg Vorbis audio stream can be substituted for the laserdisc.
 These streams can be generated from the original laserdisc or from Digital Leisure's DVD.